Wealth Building Goals:

 - Be eligible to be an Advanced customer with my primary bank by July 2017 – 76% of the way there

 - Have a fully funded (Six months worth of expenses) emergency fund by March 2018 – 82% of the way there

-Life Plan (+3,117.57):The LifePlan deposits take 15 business days to go through.
+Cash (+1800): In addition to the normal transactions that are in transit to their appropriate accounts, I like to keep the grocery budget in cash and have a coin jar for all the loose change.
+Going forward, the cash balance will always be above $3k because the LifePlan deposits take 15 business days to go through.
 Because the deposits are scheduled for the 27th of every month, the money will still be in transit at month end and not reflected in the LifePlan balance.
-The increase is from the previous month’s contribution.

 - Track all expenses